 Settlement in brain injury cases can be quite high, especially when the brain injury is permanent and debilitating.
 As with any settlement, the more severe your injuries are, the higher the settlement should be.
 Your attorney can help you go over numerous factors that might influence the outcome of your case, including compensatory damages, the duration of your injury, complications, and the defendant’s behavior.
 Negotiating a good settlement requires understanding what kind of evidence and leverage you have in negotiations.
 The defendant will likely try to keep the final amount as low as possible, and your attorney must help you fight to keep it high.

-If you or someone close to you recently suffered a brain injury, call our Illinois personal injury attorneys of the Rhatigan Law Offices at (312) 578-8502 to schedule an evaluation of your case at no cost to you.
+If you or someone close to you recently suffered a brain injury, call our Illinois personal injury attorneys of the Rhatigan Law Offices at (312) 578-8502 to receive a free case review.

 Good Settlements for Brain Injuries in Illinois